 QUESTION: That's true, that's why I don't get tattoos.

 Blackie: (Laughs) Good logic there.
 You know women complain a lot of times about guys that are terminal bachelors, that are scared to death of commitment, you know, well I guess that could be interpreted that same way.

-Back to that idea - that I'm trying to tell you who I am for the moment.
-[I do this for one simple reason]: if you are going to have a true lifelong career, you'll attempt to take people with you on that lifelong journey.
+Back to that idea - that I'm trying to tell you who I am for the moment. : if you are going to have a true lifelong career, you'll attempt to take people with you on that lifelong journey.
 The only way you can do that is to allow them inside your head.
 They can come in, take their shoes off, and walk around barefooted inside your head, to find out what's there - whether it's good or it's bad.
 That's the only way they're really going to feel like they know you and become intimate with you, [join you] on that lifelong journey.
 And that intimacy will change from time to time, so if something is weighing heavily, or you feel passionate about something, speak about it RIGHT NOW, it's important.